Loading…

 Sales

-- Quota attainment — 36% report "hit sales targets" without the specific phrase.
+2. Quota attainment - usually written as "hit sales targets" instead.

-- MEDDIC / BANT — 44% don't mention a qualification framework even when they use one.
+3. MEDDIC / BANT - the qualification framework goes unnamed even when it is used daily.

 Sales resumes are often quota-heavy ("120% of quota, 3 years running") but framework-light.
 Adding the specific methodology you used makes a noticeable difference.